TMS9918: TMS9918

-The non-A version was only used in the TI-99/4; the TI-99/4A and the other computers had the A version VDC.
+The TMS9918 was only used in the TI-99/4; the TI-99/4A and the other computers had the A version VDC.

-TMS9918A and TMS9928A
+TMS9918A, TMS9928A and TMS9929A

 The TMS9918A and TMS9928A output a 60 Hz video signal, while the TMS9929A outputs 50 Hz.
-The difference between '1' and the '2' in 'TMS9918A' and 'TMS9928A' is that the '1' version outputs composite NTSC video, while the '2' versions (including the TMS9929A) outputs analog YPbPr (Y luminance and R-Y (Pr) and B-Y (Pb) colour difference signals).
+The difference between "1" and the "2" in "TMS9918A" and "TMS9928A" is that the "1" version outputs composite NTSC video, while the "2" versions (including the TMS9929A) outputs analog Y luminance and R-Y and B-Y colour difference signals.
 The need for the latter was predominant in the 50 Hz world, including Europe, due to the different video signal standards PAL and SECAM.
 It was more cost-effective to output Y, R-Y and B-Y and encode them into PAL or SECAM in the RF modulator, than to try to have a different console for every different color standard.
-The '1' version also features an external composite video input which made it a handy chip to use in video "titlers" that could overlay text or graphics on video, while the '2' version does not.
+The "1" version also features an external composite video input which made it a handy chip to use in video "titlers" that could overlay text or graphics on video, while the "2" version does not.

+The original variants of the TMS9918 were depletion-load NMOS and manufactured on a 4.5 μm process; it was one of the first depletion load NMOS chips Texas Instruments manufactured in contrast to the TMS9900 microprocessor which used the older enhancement load NMOS process that required three supply voltages.
+Due to the large die size and relatively high internal speed, the TMS9918 ran warm enough to necessitate a heat sink; some devices such as the Taiwanese DINA console (a hybrid Colecovision/SG-1000) neglected to install sinks and suffered from malfunctions of the chip.
+By 1983 Texas Instruments had shrunk the die size to 3 μm which ran cooler and no longer required a sink; MSX machines and the Sega SG-1000 used the newer 3 μm TMS9918 while most Colecovisions had the original 4.5 μm variant (the final run of the consoles produced in 1985 had the newer model TMS9918).

-TMS9118, TMS9128, and TMS9129
+TMS9118, TMS9128 and TMS9129

 A later variant of the TMS9918 series chips, the TMS9118, TMS9128, and TMS9129, were released in the mid-late 1980s, but were never very popular.
-The function of one pin is changed, and the mapping of the video memory allows two 16Kx4-bit chips to be used instead of the eight 16Kx1-bit chips the TMS99xx needs.
+The function of one pin is changed, and the mapping of the video memory allows two 16K×4-bit chips to be used instead of the eight 16K×1-bit chips the TMS99xx needs.
 Otherwise the chips are completely identical to the TMS9918A, TMS9928A and TMS9929A respectively.